 Kids who spend more time indoors tend to suffer from depression, anxiety, or sleeping problems like insomnia.
 Mental health problems begin when your child stays indoors too much.
 Both adults and kids, need to spend time outdoors to help reset your body’s circadian “clock”.
 This is your body’s natural way of maintaining homeostasis.
 Your circadian “clock” is responsible for regulating everything from appetite and sleep schedules to mood and energy levels.

-When your children go outside, they able to reset their circadian rhythm, increase Vitamin D levels, get fresh air, and connect with nature.
+When your children go outside, they are able to reset their circadian rhythm, increase Vitamin D levels, get fresh air, and connect with nature.
 Being outside is not only needed to maintain homeostasis but when you get outdoors you are more likely to stay moving and exercise.
 Exercising or being physically active, helps release natural “feel good” hormones.
 These natural “feel good” hormones help ward off symptoms of mental illness.
 If you notice that your child is suffering from depression, anxiety, insomnia, or other mental health disorders, please consult with your child’s health care provider or a mental health facility.
 Untreated mental illness isn’t healthy and can increase risky behaviors, even in young children and teens.

 Educators Can Teach Kids the Importance of Exercise

-Physical education classes are necessary to help teach your children about the importance of getting enough exercise, eating healthy foods, and maintain healthy habits.
+Physical education classes are necessary to help teach your children about the importance of getting enough exercise, eating healthy foods, and maintaining healthy habits.
 P.E. teachers typically introduce a wide variety of different exercises, sports, or games that encourage physical activity so that children can pick activities that they enjoy.
 Kids don’t have to spend time at the gym like we do and still get enough exercise to meet the daily recommended fitness goals.
 Encourage your children to get outdoors and get moving.

 Children also learn by example.
 Your child’s P.E. teacher is a positive role model who can help emphasize and encourage your child to exercise at home too.
 Learning healthy habits at school can lead to healthy habits outside of the classroom and at home.
 The more your child learns about the importance of daily exercise and being forced to take an exercise class from K through 12th grade, they are more likely to continue an exercise program as a young adult.